 Some people with peptic ulcers don’t experience bothersome issues.
 Stress and spicy foods don’t cause ulcers, but they can worsen your symptoms.

 IBS affects 25 to 45 million people in the United States.
-The exact cause of the condition isn’t known.
+The exact cause of the condition isn’t known, but it may be related to an overly sensitive colon or immune system.

-Indigestion, which is also known as dyspepsia, or simply an upset stomach, means you have discomfort in your upper abdomen.
+Indigestion, also known as dyspepsia or simply an upset stomach, means you have discomfort in your upper abdomen.
 It can be a symptom of another digestive problem.

 A burning stomach is one common complaint in people with indigestion.
 Other symptoms might include: